Kerlin Science Institute 2015-2016

 - Meet twelve Mondays from 5:00-7:05 PM (6x per semester).

-- Participate in an action research project that includes a Lesson Study and lesson design.
+- Participate in an action research project as well as a Lesson Study.

-- Reflect on the process they experienced learning Biology during the Summer and consider implications for their own teaching practice and their students’ learning.
+- Reflect on the process they experienced learning Ecology during the Summer and consider implications for their own teaching practice and their students’ learning.

 - Use technology to disseminate their ideas and projects.